Services For Solicitors

 Mental Capacity assessments are carried out UK wide.

-Meanwhile if an unpaid carer is in place they get some quality time (respite) alone.
-The skilled Personal Assistant will sit with the customer.
+Meanwhile, if an unpaid carer is in place, they get some quality time (respite) alone.
+The skilled Companion will sit with the customer.

 Our customers self fund or gain financial support from their Social Services Personal Budget.